 I am talking about no sides no real door and of course no floor.
 But don’t worry, all you’ll need to do is buckle up real tight with the harnesses that are very secure.

 In addition, the roller coaster contains an Immelmann Roll.
 This is not a mythical cinnamon roll with healing properties, no matter how much it sounds like that.

 It is actually a loop named after a German army pilot who was really good at acrobatics.
 Basically, the train speeds through half the hoop and then reverses.

 This ingenious design made by the Bolliger and Mabillard famous Swiss ride engineers with the sole purpose of making you feel exposed.
-You would feel like you could practically fall out of the car should it tilt slightly the wrong way.

 9 Fun Facts About SheiKra at Busch Gardens

 - Busch Gardens SheiKra roller coaster was made in 2005